-This curriculum of training in Neurology was developed in 2016 by Dr Brian Sweeney and undergoes an annual review by Dr Lisa Costelloe and Professor David Bradley, National Specialty Directors, and Dr Ann O'Shaughnessy, Head of Education, and by the Neurology Training Committee.
+This curriculum of training in Neurology was developed in 2010 and undergoes an annual review by Dr David Bradley and Dr Lisa Costelloe, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Neurology Training Committee.
 The curriculum is approved by the Institute of Medicine.

-Ver sion Date Published Last Edited By Version Comments 5 .0 01 July 2022 Mariangela Esposito Extension to the programme to 3 years and ePortfolio Form Updates
+Version Date Published Last Edited By Version Comments 12.0 01 July 2022 Mariangela Esposito Content Updates Minimum Requirements Updates ePortfolio forms updates